- Comprehensive On-Site Endocrinology and Andrology Laboratory: CAP, CLIA and OSHA certified - no deficiencies

 The FDA guidelines establish comprehensive testing on the donation of all third party tissues -donor sperm, donor eggs and donor embryos.
 The FDA defines donor screening as a review of relevant medical records for information about the donor that might indicate past or present infections or genetic risk factors.
 Donor testing is subsequently defined as the actual performance of laboratory tests on a specimen collected from the donor to determine whether the donor has been exposed to or is infected with a disease agent.
 As part of donor screening, the FDA will require a documented dialogue with the potential donor, which will include a review of relevant medical records by qualified personnel and screening for all transmissible diseases need to be conducted, as well as any other actions necessary to ensure compliance with the program.

 Additional requirements include stringent documentation and record handling.
 The retention of records is set for a minimum of 10 years.
 All tissue samples must clearly be identified as "in quarantine" for the duration of storage in the quarantine period.
 Documentation must be shipped with all samples and must include a determination of the suitability of the donor, as well as relevant medical records.
 The name and address of the gamete bank must be clearly visible.
 If any product is shipped without complete screening and testing, labeling must clearly indicate the sample has not been evaluated for infectious substances.
 The proposal for implementation of good tissue practices was also required.
 The establishment of a "quality program" and subsequent audits are addressed in this proposal.
 Guidelines also mandated regular inspections by FDA trained personnel in reproductive medicine.
 There are no exceptions to this rule.
 Functions of the quality program include requirements that procedures be established and maintained, that the analysis be appropriate and relevant to the product, that appropriate corrective actions be taken and documented, that the personnel be properly trained and educated, that appropriate monitoring systems be established and maintained, and that a system for record maintenance be established.
 In addition to implementation of all the FDA guidelines, when it was announced that surprise unscheduled on-site visits would be done, it caused allot of "panic" among ART-IVF programs around the country.
 ACFS was one of the first clinics to be inspected and passed with no deficiencies.
-Guidelines mandated inspections every 2 years, and although some clinics have not had their first inspection, ACFS recently passed its 2nd inspection with no deficiencies.
+Guidelines mandated inspections every 2 years, and although some clinics have only had one or two inspections, ACFS recently passed its 4th inspection with no deficiencies.

 Blood Drawing Services